Randy Rhoads: Reaction

 Rhoads' longtime girlfriend Jodi Raskin was in her car when she recalls hearing a block of songs from Blizzard of Ozz on the radio before the DJ announced the accident and the news that Rhoads had been killed.
 She was too distraught to continue driving.
 When close friend and future Quiet Riot drummer Frankie Banali heard the news, he quickly got in touch with Rudy Sarzo to make sure he was all right.
 He reported sensing that Sarzo was having a hard time continuing without Rhoads.

 Black Sabbath was also touring the US at the time and heard the news on the radio.
-According to bassist Geezer Butler, they panicked, as they didn't know if Osbourne had been one of the casualties or not.
+According to bassist Geezer Butler, they panicked, as they did not know if Osbourne had been one of the casualties or not.
 They quickly contacted Osbourne's management to find out what had happened.

-In the hours following the crash, band members and crew called loved ones to assure them that they were safe, as news reports hadn't yet named the victims.
+In the hours following the crash, band members and crew called loved ones to assure them that they were safe, as news reports had not yet named the victims.
 Sarzo found a church near the hotel they had been taken to and went inside to pray.
 The church was empty aside from one man at the front, crying uncontrollably near the altar.
 Sarzo was moved by the display of overwhelming grief.
 Eventually the man cried out "Why?
 Why?" and Sarzo realized it was Osbourne.

 When fellow guitarist Eddie Van Halen learned about the crash he sensed immediately that the pilot "had to have been fucked up when it happened," saying in an early 1982 radio interview, "You don't fly that low and smash into a crew bus and then hit the house.
 (The pilot) was jerking off.
 That's just plain stupidity.
 I feel so sorry for (Rhoads)."